 Last year, the Middle Eastern carrier already operated a special one-off A380 service that marked 25 years of Emirates’ operations to Oman.

 The Dubai-based airline currently runs an all-widebody fleet of more than 150 Boeing 777 and over 100 Airbus A380.
 It is the world’s largest customer of both aircraft types.
 Additionally, the airline has Boeing 777-8 and 777-9 jets on order.
 Emirates also placed orders for Airbus A330-900neo and A350-900 in February.
-At the same time, the carrier cancelled its remaining Airbus A380 orders.
+At the same time, the carrier cancelled most of its remaining Airbus A380 orders.

 Nick Wenzel founded International Flight Network in 2016.
 He is the Social Media Manager and an Editor for IFN.news.